Niaz Ahmad Akhtar: Vice-chancellor at Quaid-i-Azam University

 Akhtar was appointed vice-chancellor of Quaid-i-Azam University for a period of four years on 10 March 2023.
 He assumed his role on 14 March 2023.

 Vice-chairman of the Pakistan Engineering Council (PEC)

-Akhtar served as Vice-Chairman (Punjab) of the Pakistan Engineering Council (PEC) for over 6 years.
-Through his work for the accreditation of engineering programs, Pakistan became a signatory of the Washington Accord, earning international recognition for Pakistani engineers.
+Akhtar served as Vice-Chairman (Punjab) of the Pakistan Engineering Council (PEC) for over 9 years.

 Research

 Akhtar has published/edited four books on "Quality Assurance in Higher Education".
 He has published research articles in high impact journals.
 He served as the Chief Editor of the Journal of Quality & Innovation (2005-2017) and Member Advisory Board, Journal of Quality Assurance in Education (Emerald Journal).